© Eric Merrell

 Moonlight has fascinated the arts for centuries.
 Writers have composed about its romance, artists have painted its mystery, musicians and composers have been moved to produce beautiful passages that evoke those ideas.
 But while moonlight has been depicted by many painters, it was often done from memory out of necessity, because it's hard to see and paint in the dark.

 Despite the difficulties involved, artists are in good company: Van Gogh, Caspar David Friedrich, Frank Tenney Johnson, Elihu Vedder, Frederic Remington, and Lockwood de Forest are just a few who painted nocturnes.
 Some painted by candlelight, some tried working in the near dark after memorizing the colors on their palettes; some painted from memory or imagination, while other artists painted an imagined nocturne on location - in the middle of the day.
 I'm fascinated by all of these depictions, but the thing that always rang a little off for me was that many of these moonlit scenes felt too 'crisp', too similar to daylight - they didn't feel like moonlight.
-When I'm standing in moonlight, especially with no ambient light, it's very easy to navigate and walk around - individual trees and plants are distinguishable - but details, sharp edges, and the full spectrum of daylight color all disappear.
-We're left with softness, unidentifiable forms blurring into other forms, edges that get lost and blur into the sky, and a very reduced (though not achromatic) color range.
+When I'm standing in moonlight, especially with no ambient light, it's very easy to navigate and walk around - individual trees and plants are distinguishable - but details, sharp edges, and the full spectrum of daylight color are greatly reduced.
+We're left with softness, unidentifiable forms blurring into other forms, edges that get lost and blur into the sky, and a very reduced (though not at all achromatic) color range.

 Technology has helped advance nocturne painting.
 While artists working in previous centuries were extremely limited in how they could approach painting at night, today we have many different portable lighting options that make it possible to stand outdoors in moonlight and paint what we see.
 Despite this, painting moonlight on location is still considered something of an impossibility.

 With landscape, it's fairly easy to allow ourselves to abstract.
+I often paint landscapes in moonlight.
 My self-imposed challenge with these two portraits painted on location in the moonlight was two-fold: looking at how the color differed between the two paintings (the first was painted a few days before the full moon in July, the second a month later in August), as well as painting what I could truly see; allowing myself to lose features or elements of likeness if I couldn't actually see it.
 In the self-portrait, the eyes and eye sockets lost most of their detail, so I just tried to paint them as they appeared.
 In the other one, I could make out cool bluish glints of moonlight reflecting in her eyes, but the shadow on her neck nearly got lost in her hair.

 Stand in the dark awhile, let your eyes adjust.
-You'll be amazed at what you can see and paint.
+You'll be amazed at what you can see, and paint.
 If you want to explore nocturnes further, join me for my annual Nocturne Painting Workshop, October 24-25, 2015.